DiffBP: Generative Diffusion of 3D Molecules for Target Protein Binding: Experiments

 \subsection{Implementation details}

-\paragraph{Hyperparameters.} In practice, we found that GVP is more numerical stable than EGNN, so we choose 12-layers GVP for the pre-generation model and 9-layers GVP for Graph denoiser.
+\paragraph{Datasets.} The training set includes 10000 protein-ligand paired samples, of which 99981 are valid molecules.
+100 protein pockets are used for the test, and for each sample, 100 molecules are generated in each trial. \paragraph{Hyperparameters.} In practice, we found that GVP is more numerically stable than EGNN, so we choose 12-layers GVP for the pre-generation model and 9-layers GVP for Graph denoiser.
 The hidden dimensions of vertices are fixed as 256 and 64 for invariant node attributes (atom types) and equivariant geometry positions, respectively.

 In training, the batch size is set as 8, and the initial learning rate is set as $10^{-4}$.
 AdamW optimizer is used, together with the Exponential Moving Average training trick.

 \paragraph{Platforms.} We use a single NVIDIA A100(81920MiB) GPU for a trial.
 The codes are implemented in Python 3.9 mainly with Pytorch 1.12, and run on Ubuntu Linux.